Xiaomi: The Ecosystem That Keeps Compounding — Conviction Maintained

 From the July 2018 IPO, Xiaomi's stock steadily declined as investor patience with the "internet company" framing wore thin in the face of weak near-term internet services ARPU, US–China trade war uncertainty, and declining smartphone ASPs.
 By September 2019, the stock had reached its all-time low of approximately HKD 8.28 — a 51% decline from the IPO price.
 The stock traded in the HKD 8–10 range through late 2019 and into early 2020.

-PRZC Research's position sizing: Perez Capital's decision to increase the Xiaomi position in the HKD 8–10 range was a thesis-consistent capital allocation, not bottom-fishing.
+PRZC Research's position sizing: PRZC Research's decision to increase the Xiaomi position in the HKD 8–10 range was a thesis-consistent capital allocation, not bottom-fishing.
 The original thesis had not changed; the execution runway had simply elongated.
 At HKD 8–10, the market was effectively ascribing near-zero value to the internet services business and negative implied value to the IoT platform.
 The subsequent re-rating was consequential.
 From its HKD 8.28 low in September 2019, Xiaomi reached HKD 33.20 by 31 December 2020 — a +301% move in approximately 15 months.

 On 14 January 2021, the US Department of Defense designated Xiaomi as a "Communist Chinese Military Company" under Executive Order 13959, triggering a ban on US persons investing in the stock.
 Xiaomi's shares fell approximately 10% on the day in Hong Kong; OTC ADRs fell ~9.5%.
 FTSE Russell announced it would remove the stock from its global indexes.